CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 #### APP.3.1.A24 Preventing Blockage of Resources [Developer] (A)

-To protect against denial-of-service (DoS) attacks, resource intensive operations SHOULD be avoided and particularly secured.
+To protect against denial of service (DoS) attacks, resource-intensive operations SHOULD be avoided and particularly secured.
 Likewise, a possible overflow of log data in web applications SHOULD be monitored and prevented.
 SOAP messages SHOULD be validated against a corresponding XML schema.
 For critical services and applications SHOULD be tested to work with anti-DoS service providers.

 4 Further Information
 ------------------------------

 ### 4.1 Literature

-Further information on threats and security measures in the "Web Applications" area can be found in the following publications, among others:
+Further information on threats and security measures in the area of ​​"web applications" can be found in the following publications, among others:

 * #### [HILWEB] Help for using the web application module